scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 ### 03. 23.
 2024

+@1230 moved collectionsCheck to frontEnd.
+Functionality added for BOOKMARKS, need to add
+			for rest of collection options

+*** To Do Next:
+		- functionality to collections options: add, remove, is inactive based on whether collection already has current post
+		- in <Macros > page for collections, menuButton toggles 'delete' option to appear over posts within list...
+				- will have to create div within those li's that only appear upon menuButton being toggled

 @0420 in posts/collectionsCheck subroute, filter user's collections by whether current post is already within any of them. if so, add 'hasCurrentPost', field to them. can possibly use filter then .includes on arrays within each collection